Whisky performance vs FTSE & Property

 These returns from maturing Scotch whisky, still in the barrel, have also been remarkably steady.

-Since the financial crisis began almost a decade ago, broking data shows barrelled whisky has not once returned less than 32% (after all costs) when sold at 3 years old.
-It's also not paid less than 50% at four years old, and not less than 69% at six.
+Since the financial crisis began a decade ago, barrelled whisky has never returned less than 60% after all costs when sold at six years old.

 We're not talking here about rare bottles of Scotch, inflated at auction by collectors or speculators.